In the guide

 It is not illegal to sell matches or lighters to children.
 However, it is recommended that you do not sell these items to children, who are unlikely to have a legitimate use for them.Back to top

 If you are charged with any of the offences detailed above, you have the defence that you took all reasonable precautions and exercised all due diligence to avoid committing the offence.
-For age-restricted products such as tobacco, cigarette papers and nicotine vapour products this generally means that you believed the person was aged 18 or over and you had taken all reasonable steps to establish their age.Back to top
+For age-restricted products such as tobacco, cigarette papers and nicotine vapour products this generally means that you believed the person was aged 18 or over and you had taken all reasonable steps, including being shown photographic identification, to establish their age.Back to top

 Keeping within the law

-In order to keep within the law and therefore satisfy the legal defences, you should introduce an age verification policy and have effective systems to prevent sales of tobacco products, cigarette papers or nicotine vapour products to under-18s.
+In order to keep within the law and therefore satisfy the legal defences, you must have a written age verification policy and have effective systems to prevent sales of tobacco products, cigarette papers or nicotine vapour products to under-18s.
 Your written age verification policy should state exactly what steps are to taken to establish the age of a person who appears to be under 25 years.
 Staff should receive regular training and records of the training and refusals of sales should be maintained.
 These systems should be regularly monitored and updated as necessary to identify and put right any problems or weaknesses or to keep pace with any advances in technology.

 Key best practice features of an effective system include the following.

 Always ask young people to produce proof of their age.
 The Chartered Trading Standards Institute, the Scottish Government and Police Scotland support the UK's national Proof of Age Standards Scheme (PASS), which includes a number of card issuers.
 You can be confident that a card issued under the scheme and bearing the PASS hologram is an acceptable proof of age.
 The Scottish Government also endorses the Young Scot card.